Confederate Military Railroads

 Montgomery, Al.

-The Railroad Bureau had a short line (about 1 1/2 miles long) built in Montgomery to connect the Montgomery & West Point and Alabama & Florida (of Alabama) Railroads.
+The Railroad Bureau paid for a short line (about 2 miles long) built in Montgomery to connect the Montgomery & West Point and Alabama & Florida (of Alabama) Railroads.
 Looking at a map makes it clear that at no extra effort, the Montgomery & Eufaula RR was probably also connected by the same line {Ref: Official Atlas 74/3}.
 It was constructed in early September 1863.
 It was improved by the Bureau in February 1864 (lowering the grade), using the Montgomery & Eufaula Railroad's workforce under contract.
+It is unclear whether rail was laid before the arrival of three car loads in April, 1864.

 NA, A&F 4-8-63